 Study items to be considered include, but are not limited to:

+– coordination across Questions within Study Group to ensure consistency, and avoid duplication of efforts;

+– provide a focal point for responses to liaison statements and other external communications which cut across several Questions;

-– coordination with other key players on multimedia communication standardization, there included network signal processing, media coding, emergency communications, conferencing, telepresence and virtual reality;
+– coordination with other key players on multimedia and digital services standardization.

-– development and updating of the Mediacom Project documentation, their included roadmaps and action plans for Study Group 16-wide topics.

 Tasks

 Tasks include, but are not limited to:

-– develop and update a multimedia services and applications standardization roadmap through an appropriate communication process amongst all interested parties, including the organization of workshops on dedicated standardization issues;
+– develop and update a multimedia services and applications standardization vision through an appropriate communication process amongst all interested parties, including the organization of workshops on dedicated standardization issues;

-– define and implement a management structure including a multimedia standards steering committee involving all interested organizations;

 – document and agree the processes for coordination;

 – using appropriate coordination mechanisms, negotiate with the relevant bodies to ensure that overlapping efforts are avoided, all required standards are being addressed, and the need for devices (e.g. gateways) to ensure end-to-end interoperability is minimized;